parchemins/paper-ascast-tex/rebuttal2.md

 Any predicate would work: the scope of an always true predicate would trivially be "all nodes".

-## Black-and-white
-**Action:** Make figures black-and-white friendly.

 ## Crash recovery
 Crashes may impact neighboring nodes immediately.
-Therefore, nodes always restart anew, retrieving and propagating relevant information again.
+Therefore, nodes always restart in fresh state, retrieving and propagating relevant information again.

 [1] https://hal.archives-ouvertes.fr/hal-02190125/file/tnsm.pdf